ftsrg/ingraph/README.md

 ```

 If you get `duplicate class` errors for the Xtend classes, you probably omitted the `clean` target from the Gradle build.

+## License

+The project uses the Apache 2.0 license and is supported by the MTA-BME Lendület Research Group on Cyber-Physical Systems.